France Holds Commemorative Ceremony for the Victims of the 2015 Terrorist Attacks in Paris

 “The homage began at the Stade de France where the first attack happened, and was repeated at four other sites included the Bataclan concert venue where 90 people died on the night of 13 November 2013.
 It ended in front of the town hall of the 11th arrondissement, where balloons were released.”

 The English daily news report explained that two of the members of the American rock band, Eagles of Death Metal, played a short tribute.
-They sang “Save a Prayer”, which happened to be the song they performed prior to the shooting that unraveled these tragic events.
+They sang “Save a Prayer,” which happened to be the song they performed prior to the shooting that unraveled these tragic events.

 These attacks in Paris were the deadliest dating back to World War II.
 France was on heightened alert because of the January 2015 attacks on Charlie Hebdo offices.
 These terrorist efforts were claimed by the Islamic State of Iraq and the Levant (ISIL).
 In addition, the action led by ISIL was in retaliation for the French airstrikes that targeted the organization in Syria and Iraq.